El Camino Health hospitals and clinics are open throughout Santa Clara County.

 Q: Who can accompany a mom during labor and delivery?

-A: For the safety of our patients and staff, we are limiting visitors to one visitor/support person.
+A: For the safety of our patients and staff, we are limiting visitors to one visitor/support person and one doula.
 Below are guidelines for the support person:

 - The person needs to be a healthy adult.
 They will be screened upon entry to the hospital and will be required to wear a mask in the hospital.